 - double-sided A4 pages with minimum margins of 2cm;

 - Each template provides specific information on maximum page numbers or maximum word length and limits, and where provided, must not be exceeded.

 - Applications should be submitted online (unless otherwise specified).
 Applications tendered in formats other than those specified will not be considered.

 - Summarised information is encouraged where appropriate, and tables may be used to present information.
-The relevant promotion committee or Executive Dean may call for elaboration on or proof of any of the summarised material as required.
+The relevant promotion committee or Dean may call for elaboration on or proof of any of the summarised material as required.

 Original documents and artefacts must be submitted to Human Resources together with applications by the closing date.
 Applicants are requested to submit these on memory sticks, where possible.